 What about audio consoles?

 I’ve had to take an old mixer in for repair on more than one occasion.
-For an analog console the hourly bill rate for repair could quickly exceed the price of a replacement.
+For an analog console, the hourly bill rate for repair could quickly exceed the price of a replacement.
+Also, repair places can have it for weeks or months because of their backlog.
 And this gets into picking a replacement console which is another matter.

 There are many ways gear can affect the sound quality, from the age of the gear to the quality of the gear.
 For example, speakers will eventually need replaced because of aging.
 Speaker components can be replaced but let’s keep this simple.

 Another area is the age of the technology.
 I have a guitar effects rack unit that was state of the art, twenty years ago.
-The sounds it produces sound old.
+The sounds it produces sound, well, old.
 And I don’t mean it has a vintage tone, I mean it sounds dated.

 Just because it has worked for years doesn’t mean you should still use it.